In this Guide

 Since even the best beverage coolers can have slightly iffy reliability, we’d recommend purchasing some additional warranty coverage when you buy.
 While these extended warranties can be unnecessary for some other appliances, beverage coolers are one case where it really makes sense to have some extra insurance.

-Most models have 1-year warranties from the manufacturer, which isn’t very long for a $200.
+Most models have 1-year warranties from the manufacturer, which isn’t very long.
 We also like the Square-Trade style warranties because they give you some extra bargaining power against what can be a pretty frustrating customer support system with some companies.